 Place the vinyl flooring in or near the job site area for 24 hours before starting installation.
-Maintain a temperature of 65 degrees Fahrenheit and 85 degrees Fahrenheit so that the flooring will be easier to unroll and flatten.
+Maintain a temperature between 65 and 85 degrees Fahrenheit so that the flooring will be easier to unroll and flatten.

 Equipment / Tools

 - Cordless drill and driver bits

 - Pre-mixed floor patch and level compound